liferay/liferay-docs/userGuide/en/chapters/14-liferay-marketplace.markdown

 administrative data.
 One of the folders it creates is called *deploy*.
-If you copy a portlet or theme plugin into this folder, Liferay will deploy it and make it available for use just as though you'd installed it via the Plugin Installer in the control panel.
+If you copy a portlet or theme plugin into this folder, Liferay will deploy it and make it available for use just as though you'd installed it via the Plugin Installer in the Control Panel.
 In fact, this is what the Plugin Installer is doing behind the scenes.

 You can change the defaults for this directory structure so it is stored